YouTube

 LEGVTAKHEVI WATERFALL

-The gorge however is pretty impressive and its crazy to see how the Georgians make use of every bit of real estate
+The gorge is impressive, and it’s unbelievable how Georgians use every bit of real estate.

 Looking forward to some sleep for the first time in a few days